MarkTonkinson/Three.js-WebGL-intro/README.md

 * Install the workshopper: npm install -g introtowebgl
 * Workshop github: https://github.com/alexmackey/IntroToWebGLWithThreeJS

+These exercises will introduce you to many of the basics you need to put together something more complex (and interesting!).

+By the end of this workshop you will understand the following:

+  * Three.js coordinate system
+  * Primitives such as lighting & materials
+  * How to move the camera and objects
+  * How to resize and rotate objects
+  * How to load a textured 3d model
+  * How to detect mouse clicks on an object

 In the assets folder you will find 3 other folders:

   * Boilerplate App - All three.js scenes require a bit of setup - a scene, camera, lighting & rendering loop.
 This app sets up a simple scene and is a good template to use for the exercises